Ilaggerz/Cash_Payment_Receipt/README.md

 * Updated html tags with 'name' attributes for Backend usage
 * Added php all_func.php        - see file for more info

+12/08/2022 - John Coral
+* Responsive Design
+* Change some design
+* change houseName to houseNumber

+* Notes: dont convert html to php for the time being i cant open the files in my local server if its in php.